 Revisit Jesselton Artisan Market & Gaya Street Sunday Market

-Before we joined the big crowd that Sunday, we had breakfast at Restaurant Keng Wan Hing, an outlet well-known for their baked buns and steamed buns.
+Before joining the bustling crowd that morning, we stopped for breakfast at Restaurant Keng Wan Hing, a long-established local favourite renowned for its freshly baked buns and steamed bao.